Australian Biological Resources Study

 Introduction

 Members of the Sepiadariidae Fischer, 1882 are small to medium sized sepiolid-like cephalopods.
-They are benthic dwellers found on the shelf of Indo-west Pacific, Australia and New Zealand (Lu, unpublished data).
-The genus Sepioloidea with the two described species, S. lineolata and S. pacifica, as well as several other unnamed species are known only from Australia and New Zealand.
-Sepiadarium with four described species and one undescribed species is found in the Indo-west Pacific northwards to Japan.
-Four species, S. kochi, S. auritum, S. austrinum and the unnamed species, are found in Australia, the last three species are endemic (Lu, unpublished data).
+They are benthic dwellers found on the shelf of Indo-west Pacific, Australia and New Zealand.
+The genus Sepioloidea includes five described species, two of which, S. lineolata and S. magna are found in Australian waters.
+Sepiadarium, with five nominal species is found in the Indo-west Pacific northwards to Japan.
+Three species, S. kochii, S. auritum and S. austrinum are found in Australian waters.
+The latter two species are Australian endemics.
+It appears that the distribution of S. kochii extends further north into the tropics.

 Eggs and hatchlings of Sepioloidea lineolata were described by Dew (1959).
 The opaque eggs, white and 10 mm in diameter, were attached individually to rocks by a short stalk.
 Immediately prior to hatching, one end of the egg began to bulge, the bulge enlarged slightly and with larval movement the bulge finally ruptured and the hatchling shot out, posterior end of the mantle first.
 Dew (1959) reported that it took 16 days for all the eggs under observation to hatch, indicating that the collected eggs were not of the same age.
 The young hatchlings, 9–10 mm long and about 4 mm wide, resembled adults in colour and shape.
 They swam in short jerks for a few minutes after hatching and then settled to the bottom.
 They were negatively phototropic, and upon settling, proceeded to dig into the sand in the same manner as the adults: with a jerk downwards and forwards and then downwards and backwards.
 By repeating these movements several times, they quickly disappeared into the sand, leaving only their eyes showing.
 Sepiadarium austrinum collected from Port Phillip Bay also exhibit this behaviour in the aquarium (Lu, unpublished data).
 Small amphipods and other small crustacea are the preferred food of the young Sepioloidea lineolata.
 They stalk and capture their prey in the same way as the adults.